Kvitekvist/Auriel-s-Dream/README.md

 NIB: Changes difficulty significantly against dragons.
 By default I want the list to be vanilla difficulty.
 12. Faster Respawn - Areas reset after only 3 days.
 Reduces save file bloat and allows for players to clear out dungones that are allready done more frequently.
 NIB: I actually recommend having this active as it is good for the save file.
 But it can be a little exploited by players that just wait 3 days and repeat a cave for easy experience or loot.

+### Optional Survival Mods
+1. iNeed - Food, Water and Sleep.
+Very popular mod that makes food much more relevant.
+Pairs very well with Campire and Frostfall for the ultimate surival experience.
+2. Campfire & Frostfall
+3. Food effect for Frostfall
+4. Scarcity SE - Less Loot Mod.
+Loot becomes much less scares, slowing down your economical growth, and makes finding good treasure much more exciting.
+5. Improved Traps.
+Makes traps much harder to detect, dangerous to disarm (if you fail) and traps do much more damage.

+### Optional Harder Enemies
+1. SkyTEST - Harder Creatures SE.
+Harder creatures in general.
+2. High Level Enemies.
+Harder creatures and they scale to your level.ø
+3. Real Bosses.
+Makes bosses harder.
+4. Increased Enemy Spawns SSE No Scripts.
+3x more enemies,
+5. True Miraak-Harder Miraak.
+Powers up Miraak.
+6. Harder Dragons Addon.
+Dragons har much harder to take down.
+7. Know Your Enemy - Trait-based resistances and weaknesses.
+You should use different weapon / spell types against different types of enemies.

 ## Noteworthy Mods